ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 - updates the Journal navigational menu with a breadcrumb to the Volume, and
 - creates a Volume landing page that displays each issue contained within.

 Each Volume landing page has containers for each Issue it houses.
-Those Issue containers display a thumbnail link that take readers directly to the Issue, followed by a content preview that displays all *visible* [Contents and Texts blocks](../backend/projects.md#layout) associated with the Issue record.
+Those Issue containers display a thumbnail link that take readers directly to the Issue, followed by a content preview that displays all *visible* [Table of Contents and Texts blocks](../backend/projects.md#layout) associated with the Issue record.

 ## Editing Journal Issues